-Compost is an eco-friendly solution to numerous issues concerning plants and soil, and the more you read about it, the more you realize how beneficial it is.
+Compost is an eco-friendly solution to many issues related to plants and soil.
+The more you read about it, the more you realize its excellent benefits.

-If you’re looking to grow your herbs organically, then no matter how rich your soil is, at some point, you will be using compost in your garden.
+If you’re looking to grow your herbs organically, it doesn’t matter how rich your soil is.
+At some point, you will be using compost in your garden.

-Working with compost is much safer than working with synthetic fertilizers and other garden chemicals, so we don’t have to worry about the implications of using it indoors.
+Working with compost is much safer than working with synthetic fertilizers and chemicals.
+That means we don’t have to worry about the implications of using it indoors.

-In all cases, I’d say compost is the way to go!
+In any case, I would say compost is the way to go!

 Why is compost good for herbs?
-Although there are many reasons, here are some major benefits of compost you should know about:
+There are many reasons!
+Here are some considerable benefits of compost you should know about:

-In soil, compost breaks down into humus in the soil.
+Compost breaks down into humus in the soil.
 Humus is a dark, nutrient-rich substance present in most fertile soils.

-Humus holds high amounts of nitrogen, which is a very remarkable characteristic because nitrogen cannot be easily trapped in the soil.
+Humus holds high amounts of nitrogen, which is a remarkable characteristic.
+Soil cannot easily trap nitrogen by itself.

-Herbs and nearly all other plants cannot take their nitrogen directly from the air, so the presence of humus in the soil is indispensable for their survival.
+Herbs (and almost all other plants) cannot take their nitrogen straight from the air.
+The presence of humus in the soil is indispensable for their survival.

-In fact, humus can be described as a “natural fertilizer.”
+Gardeners describe humus as a “natural fertilizer.”
 All plants growing in nature depend on humus for food.

 Surprisingly, that microbial population can make your soil healthier.
 When you add compost to the soil, you create a more diverse ecosystem.

-More diversity means pests and diseases are always kept in check.
-Harmful microbes cannot easily multiply when there are other predators that can feed on them.
+More diversity means we can keep pests and diseases in check.
+Harmful microbes cannot multiply when other predators are feeding on them.

-Today, most organic gardeners use compost with their plants to replace the use of pesticides, and you should definitely do the same when growing your herbs.
+Today, most organic gardeners use compost with their plants.
+Compost acts as a replacement for pesticides.
+It would be best if you did the same when growing your herbs.

 Both compost and humus enable the soil to hold more water.
-In fact, the ability to hold water is a common feature of most organic substances found in soil.
+The ability to hold water is a common feature of most organic substances found in soil.

 Farmers use compost when working with soil that doesn’t retain enough water, such as sandy soil.

-On the other hand, farmers also add compost to clay soil that traps too much water and not enough air.
+Farmers also add compost to clay soil which traps too much water and not enough air.

-Compost has the ability to “open up” clay soil, allowing air to enter and water to drain.
-Air allows roots to “breathe” and prevents the formation of harmful chemicals.
+Compost can “open up” clay soil, allowing air to enter and water to drain.
+Air enables roots to “breathe” and prevents the formation of harmful chemicals.

 You should appreciate the idea that all living organisms will one day decompose.
 Once you grasp that, you can start to better understand compost.

 Decomposition isn’t a law of physics, though.
-It doesn’t happen spontaneously just because it should.
+It doesn’t happen at random because it should.

 Those microorganisms need water, oxygen, and warm temperatures to work.

-Normally, all of those conditions are found in the environment, and that’s why creatures start decomposing as soon as they die.
+For the most part, we can find all those environmental conditions.
+That’s why creatures start decomposing as soon as they die.

-When organic matter decomposes in a process called composting, we get compost.
+When organic matter decomposes, through a process called composting, we get compost.

-Particularly, it involves a mix between “green” material that contains a lot of water and “brown” dry material that allows more air to enter.
+Composting requires a specific mixture of materials.
+It needs ‘green’ material (that contains a lot of water) and a dry “brown” material (that allows more air to enter).

 The result is a dark brown substance that’s brimming with nutrients.
-The process usually takes from 4 to 12 months.
+The process usually takes from four to twelve months.
 It all depends on the ratio of green to brown material.

-Some of the benefits of compost were mentioned above.
+We mentioned some of the benefits of compost above.
 Now you should learn how to make use of it with your herbs.

-As a skilled gardener, you should remember to apply compost to your soil in accordance with the situation you’re facing.
+As a skilled gardener, you should remember to apply compost to your soil for the situation you’re facing.

 In the case of growing herbs, here’s how you can use compost:

 Compost can improve the condition of the soil in several ways.
-For that reason, compost is said to be a “soil conditioner.”
+For that reason, gardeners consider compost to be a “soil conditioner.”

 Such a natural conditioner can be quite beneficial.
 A “soil conditioner” will help your plants mature better, when growing herbs that prefer different soils.

-For instance, a fast-draining soil would be perfect for aloe vera, but you may need one that traps more water with mint.
+For instance, a fast-draining soil would be perfect for aloe vera.
+But know that you may need one that traps more water with mint.

 Should you purchase different soil mixes in such a situation?
 Well, you don’t have to if you can use compost.

-Mixing compost with a well-drained premium soil helps it hold more water, which is excellent in case you want to grow moisture-loving herbs.
+Mixing compost with well-drained premium soil helps it hold more water.
+That is excellent in case you want to grow moisture-loving herbs.

 At the same time, mixing any soil with compost can make your herbs more resistant to diseases.

-Covering the soil with organic or inorganic material is very popular among horticulturists mainly because it makes their gardens look very good, but that isn’t the reason we, herb gardeners, are interested in top-dressing.
+Covering the soil with organic or inorganic material is very popular among horticulturists.
+This popularity is because top-dressing beautifies their gardens.
+But that isn’t why we gardeners have an interest in top-dressing.

 Top-dressing with compost helps your soil with temperature fluctuations.
 It’ll maintain an even temperature when the air above it becomes too cold or too hot.

-Most importantly, it enriches your soil with the most essential nutrients, such as nitrogen and phosphorus.
+More than anything, compost enriches your soil.
+It will gain essential nutrients, such as nitrogen and phosphorus.

-Aside from how important that is for your herbs, it is also extremely beneficial for the complex ecosystem living in the soil.
+These nutrients are vital to your herbs.
+They are also incredibly beneficial for the complex ecosystem living in the soil.

 Start by looking at the herbs you’re growing and the soil you’re using:

-- Add la little amount of compost to your herbs’ soil in case you just want to make them more immune to pests.
+- Add a little compost to your herbs’ soil if you just want to make them more immune to pests.

-- If you’re growing your herbs without artificial light, top-dress them with compost at the beginning of their growing season.
+- You can grow your herbs without artificial light.
+In that case, top-dress them with compost at the beginning of their growing season.

-- If you’re aiming to grow your indoor herbs year-round, keep them covered with a thin layer of compost all the time.
+- If you’re aiming to grow your indoor herbs year-round, keep them covered with a thin layer of compost.

 Healthy Herbs Cannot Grow Without Compost